 Check and read carefully eligibility conditions here.

-Here is a list of necessary documents for university application:
+Here is a list of necessary documents for university application in Taiwan:

 Taiwan’s most popular university subject areas are engineering and technology, social sciences and management, with eight Taiwanese universities appearing in the world’s top 400 for each.
 Students are especially attracted to these disciplines due to Taiwan’s exceptional tradition in business and technology, being a leading supplier of computer chips, smartphones and GPS devices.